Some feel-good moments as rugby league returns in Australia - WHIZ News

 The NRL said the opening match on Thursday, a 34-6 win by Parramatta over Brisbane, attracted its biggest television audience for a regular-season game in more than six years.
 A combined 1.273 million people tuned in to watch the match at Brisbane in the first live Australian sport played since March.

+In other third-round results, the defending champion Roosters beat South Sydney 28-12, North Queensland defeated Gold Coast 36-6 and Wests Tigers beat Cronulla 28-16.
+Manly beat the Canterbury Bulldogs 32-6 while Newcastle and Penrith played to a 14-14 draw.

-Any television audience figures wouldn’t have matter much to Warriors back Gerard Beale, who said the players had become close during nearly a month of quarantine together and that motivation levels had translated into one of their best performances in recent memory.
+Any television audience figures wouldn’t have mattered much to Warriors back Gerard Beale, who said the players had become close during nearly a month of quarantine together and that it had translated into one of their best performances with its win over the Dragons.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports